bwRavencl/ControllerBuddy/README.md

     - Configuration of settings
     - Support for a light and dark UI theme
 - In-game overlay:
-    - Displays currently active mode
+    - Displays current mode
-    - Can display current position of virtual axes
+    - Can show current position of virtual axes
-    - On-Screen-Keyboard that can be controlled via gamepad
+    - On-Screen-Keyboard that can be controlled by gamepad
     - VR support (OpenVR)
     - Customizable position and colors
-- Two scenarios of operation:
+- Two operating scenarios:
     - Local
     - Server to client (experimental! use only in trusted networks!)
 - Supported gamepads: